LateGenXer/finance/rtp/README.md

 * Sometimes the balances go slightly negative due to rounding errors, causing the stacked area charts to get weird.

+* In some cases the Money Purchase Annual Allowance (MPAA) might be exceeded, when regularly contributing more than £4000 until retirement, and the calculator opts for withdrawing pension income before retirement.

 ## Questions

 * **Can you please add support for XYZ?**  Maybe.
 If it's relatively straightforward and generally useful I can consider it.
 But I have no intention to accommodate the long tail of subtly different personal circumstances out there.
 At some point people will need to accept this is a generic tool, and that they need to work out their own calculations, or pay somebody to do it.